birgernass/react-native-ad-consent/README.md

 ```
 type ConsentFormResponse = {
   consentStatus: number,
-  consentType: number,
 }
 ```

-Shows the consent form and returns the updated consentStatus and consentType on close.
+Shows the consent form and returns the updated consentStatus on close.

 #### `reset(): void`